InertialMicrocavitationRheometry/inca/README.md

 * In order to install and run this application download/clone the repository and unzip the folder in your preferred directory.
 Folder heirarchy should already be set

 ## Running the MATLAB App
-In order to properly run InCA make sure that the working path of your MATLAB instance is set to the location of the InCA.mlapp file, it is NOT necessary to add the other folders to the working path, running InCA automatically adds them.
-Double clicking InCA.mlapp will open up MATLAB App Designer by default.
-The program can be launched with the green play/run button found at the top of the MATLAB App Designer window.
-A user manual for the current software version can be found included in the .zip file.
+In order to properly run InCA make sure that the working path of your MATLAB instance is set to the location of the InCA.m file, it is NOT necessary to add the other folders to the working path, running InCA automatically adds them.
+The program can be launched with the green play/run button found at the top of the MATLAB Editor tab.

 ## Windows Only Experimental Installation